foobarbecue/surfsonar/README.md

  - [ ] Add GPS & RTC
  - [ ] Add battery voltage and current monitoring
  - [ ] Put time and plot on display

+ # Update: 2023-05-07
+ Today I assembled a new version of the "computer."
+I used a RPi Zero W like before, but used newer models of the Pisugar (Pisugar3) and the Waveshare 2.13in display (also V3).
+Additionally, I added a [STEMMA MiniGPS](https://www.adafruit.com/product/4415), which I connected over I2C by soldering to some exposed contacts on the display.
+The Pisugar3 adds battery monitoring and the ability to turn everything off in software and options to wake up on wireless power connection or a schedule.
+I also moved things around a bit so the display is fully visible.
+Now I need to upgrade the software to take advantage of the battery monitoring and GPS.